Little-Flower-171/C-2018/10/student.md

 A Date object (like `one_day`) consists of three `int` members: `y`, `m`, and `d`.
 The `Date` structure does not implicitly relate to any other data structure, nor can it do "magic".

 What operations can we perform on it?
-Actually, we can do *any* operations, since we can access `Date` objects' members, and read/write them as we want.
+Actually, we can do *any* operation, since we can access `Date` objects' members, and read/write them as we want.
 The difficulty is that this is not really convenient -- every time we want to do something with `Date` objects,  we have to read/write their members:

 ```C++
 //set one_day to 2005-12-24